traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 ^ One of my favorite libraries as a dev

-^ had used it before so i was already familiar with it

 ^ Event-based messaging library that works in all browsers/devices

+^ integrate socketio client libraries into app and clothing

-^ i created a socketio server to relay the msgs
+^ create a socketio server to relay the msgs

 ^ Easy setup: node.js server & client libraries